stevepeak/debris/README.md

 ```

 Your **User** data is store in a database, at least I hope so.
 Traditionally, doing a simple
-`select name, email from users where id=1;` is perfectly find for reteriving your customers.
+`select name, email from users where id=1;` reterives your customers data.
-Debris can assist in this, but, debris is a distribution system.
+**Debris** can assist in this, and more, debris is a distribution system.
 Your user data can be
 cached in many other locations.
-This can reduce bottlenecks, for example if the database
-went down we can still get customer data from memecached, redis, mongodb and others.

 **Ok!** Now lets get a user.